 Offering a wide range of business structures and investment solutions catered to cross-border transactions and international business dealings including fintech related solutions.
-We also provide services and solutions in niches such as risk management, commodity trading, reinsurance, wealth management, international business companies and Islamic financial services.
+We also provide services and solutions in niches such as risk management, commodity trading, wealth management, international business companies, Islamic financial services and digital financial services.

 Operating with clear and comprehensive legal provisions, guidelines and practice notes, enforced by a single regulator, Labuan FSA, Labuan IBFC provides an ideal jurisdiction for both corporates and high-net-worth individuals with international exposure.

-Fintech deepens and enhances efficiencies in financial systems, broadens access to financial services, enhances economic development and promotes inclusive growth, especially pertinent in emerging economies in Asia; all good reasons for Labuan IBFC to be a key facilitator of Asia's fintech movement.
+The global digital revolution is deepening and enhancing efficiencies in financial systems.
+By broadening access to financial services, it enhances economic development and promotes a more inclusive growth model, which is especially pertinent in emerging economies in Asia.
+These are all good reasons for Labuan IBFC to be a key facilitator of Asia's digital finance movement.

-Broadly speaking fintech can be currently divided into four sectors:
+Broadly speaking, digital finance can be currently divided into four sectors:

 - Payments and currencies (crypto-currencies, currency exchanges, mobile money and payment apps),

-- Software (any new process designed to improve back and middle office processes),
+- Software and Applications (any new process designed to improve back and middle office processes),

 - Platforms (crowdfunding, fund raising, secondary trading),